BloomTech-Labs/labs-api-node-starter/README.md

 ## API doc

-All starting routes can be viewed in the [/api-docs route](https://labs-api-starter.herokuapp.com/api-docs/) of your deploy (or locally).
+All routes can be viewed in the [/api-docs route](https://labs-api-starter.herokuapp.com/api-docs/) of your deploy (or locally).

 - https://localhost:8005/api-docs